cumulus13/make_colors/README.rst

-    print make_colors('This is White on Red', 'white', 'red') print make_colors('This is Light White on Light Red', 'lightwhite', 'lightred') print make_colors('This is Light White on Light Magenta', 'lw', 'm')
+    print make_colors('This is White on Red', 'white', 'red') print make_colors('This is Light White on Light Red', 'lightwhite', 'lightred') print make_colors('This is Light White on Light Magenta', 'lw', 'm') print make_colors('This is Light White on Light Blue', 'lw', 'bl')

 And what it looks like when run: